facelessuser/coloraide/docs/src/markdown/strings.md

 ## Convert to Strings

 Colors can be translated to strings by using the `to_string` method.
-The color class will convert the current color into one of many of the color's CSS formats.
+The color class will convert the current color into one of the many of CSS formats supported for the given color space.

 ```color
 Color("srgb", [0.5, 0, 1], 0.3).to_string()